kaicho8636/proposition_theory_python/README.md

 # provingPython(wip)
 Definitions, theorems and proofs written in Python.
 You can verify these proofs with [Pyright](https://github.com/microsoft/pyright).
+Please note that you cannot use mypy as it passes invalid proofs.
 ## Usage
 ### Visual Studio Code
 Install [Pylance plugin](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance) and set type checking mode to "basic" at Settings > Python > Type Cheking Mode.
 Then, open proof files and if you don't see any type error, proofs are correct.